Posted On: May 23, 2025

 The Joint Commission quality standards provide healthcare organizations with an objective evaluation process for measuring, assessing, and improving their performance.

-TJC’s standards focus largely on patient safety and harm prevention.
+TJC focuses largely on patient safety standards and harm prevention.
 The primary goal is to ensure a safe patient experience by avoiding medical errors and reducing variation in clinical processes.

 For healthcare organizations, TJC accreditation has several benefits.